Event + Design + Organizations

 Michael Cera Palin

 As the president, I placed a priority in making our advertisement interesting.
-Myself and Gabriella Sutherland, Artist and President of Arts & Letters, work on creating all the club graphics ourselves.
+Myself and Gabriella Sutherland, Artist and President of Arts and Letters, work on creating all the club graphics ourselves.

 Myself with fellow Executive officers, Emma and James.